isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-08-additional-temporary-relief-measures-for-property-sector-due-to-covid19.md

 {:start="2"}
 2. The additional temporary relief measures, to be implemented with immediate effect, are:<br>
-    i.
+ <br>   i.
 Extension of the Project Completion Period (PCP) by a further 6 months for residential, commercial and industrial development projects;
-    ii.
-Extension of time by a further 6 months for the commencement and completion of the residential development projects in relation to the remission of the Additional Buyer’s Stamp Duty (ABSD) for housing developers<sup><a href="#fn1" id="ref1">1</a></sup>; and iii.
+<br>    ii.
+Extension of time by a further 6 months for the commencement and completion of the residential development projects in relation to the remission of the Additional Buyer’s Stamp Duty (ABSD) for housing developers<sup><a href="#fn1" id="ref1">1</a></sup>; and
+<br>    iii.
 Extension of the PCP by up to a further 6 months for residential development projects under the Qualifying Certificate (QC) regime for foreign housing developers.

 {:start="3"}
 3. While almost all construction projects have restarted, the full resumption of on-site operations remains a challenge with workers being placed under quarantine if they have come in close contact with a positive COVID-19 case, and worksite practices requiring redesign for safe distancing.
 These public health measures are necessary to prevent the industry from going into lockdown again, but they continue to affect construction timelines.